 Our staff can research Massachusetts newspapers for obituaries and death notices from across the state.

-Please contact us if you're interested in hiring us to search for one, or several, obituaries, or other news story, that are only available, locally, on good, old, microfilm.
+Contact us if you're interested in hiring us to search for one, or several, obituaries, or other news story, that are only available, locally, on good, old, microfilm.

 "Whether it's an obituary, marriage notice, headline news story, crime, court trial coverage or other newsworthy event, newspaper research can provide information generally not found in any other type of document.
 It can readily open doors to other information and shed light on new avenues never thought to pursue."